~AROUND THE FARM~

 Twiggy re-arranging the Christmas tree, December 2008

-Twiggy in December 2008 -- caught in the act of making some adjustments to the ornaments, lights and garland on the Christmas tree.
+Twiggy in December 2008, above -- caught in the act of making some adjustments to the ornaments, lights and garland on the Christmas tree.
 Her eye color recently changed to a vivid green so we are guessing that she is pretty close to four months old now.
 We have picked August 15, 2008 as her birth date as we will never know exactly when she was born.

 Blackie, fat and happy